-2.3 Prior Fish Pens Approved by the Coastal Commission
+2.3 Prior White Seabass Grow-out Projects Approved by the Coastal Commission

 In March 1994, the Coastal Commission approved a coastal development permit ("CDP") for an experimental hatchery (CDP No. 6-93-113) capable of producing 450,000 juvenile white seabass per year for release.
 White seabass are currently cultured at a hatchery administered by Hubbs Sea World Research Institute in Carlsbad under contract to the OREHP.